nashvail/blog/src/pages/blog/pseudo-classes/index.md

 ![Fig. 6 — Selecting only-of-type anchor elements.](./images/8.png)

-\`only-of type t`raverses each section and selects only those anchor elements that are the only anchor element in their respective section.
+`only-of type` traverses each section and selects only those anchor elements that are the only anchor element in their respective section.
 Notice how sections 3, 4, and 5 are the only sections with anchor elements?
 As figure 6 shows, these are the ones that get selected and declared when a style gets applied.

 ## Pseudo-class #2 :first-of-type
 <br/>